 This post may contain affiliate links.
 That means that I may receive a commission at no cost to you if you choose to use the links provided.
 Thank you for your continued support of this site.

 The information available on orchid oil is limited.
-From research, it takes a significant amount of orchid roots to produce a gram of orchid extract.
+It takes a significant amount of orchid roots to produce a gram of orchid extract.
 I imagine this would increase the costs of producing it making it less profitable on a commercial level.
-Hence, it’s mixed with other ingredients to stretch it.
-The ingredients the extract is usually mixed in with could be bad for curly hair.
+Hence, it’s mixed with other ingredients such as camellia oil to stretch it.

 Orchids are part of a family of plants with colourful and fragrant flowers.
+They grow freely all over the world except in Antartica and are quite resilient.
 Studies indicate orchid extract on its own could affect hair moisture, reduce/eliminate frizz and improve sheen in most hair types.
-Additionally:
+Additionally:-

 - Orchid extract’s lightweight quality means it doesn’t weigh down hair, which makes it ideal for finer hair types.

 - It’s easily absorbed, leaving no residue behind after application.